 Elizabeth City State University-STEM lab

 Military Aviation Museum– bringing 1 or 2 World War II planes

 We encourage citizens to observe the day with activities that promote interest in aviation.
 FFS recommends that the best way to do this is to celebrate with us at Dare County Regional Airport on Manteo.

 In 2019, FFS President Joe Lamothe and Lifetime Member, Peregrine White, spoke with Dare County Current TV reporters about the importance of National Aviation Day and First Flight Society’s role in promoting the legacy…NAD at Dare County Regional Airport

-In 2021 one of the highlights will be Warbird rides!
+In 2021 one of the highlights was Warbird rides!

-To combine the First Flight Society observation of National Aviation Day and the mission of the Commemorative Air Force, the Capital Wing will bring the queen of its fleet, a TBM-3E Avenger named “Doris Mae” on August 19th and 20th and provide warbird rides to the public.
-Advance purchases of rides in the TBM can be made online at
+To combine the First Flight Society observation of National Aviation Day and the mission of the Commemorative Air Force, the Capital Wing brought the queen of its fleet, a TBM-3E Avenger named “Doris Mae” on August 19th and 20th and provided warbird rides to the public.